hballington12/pbt/README.md

 ## Input Flags

 Main source file.
 It contains the program entry point.
-The ABT reads input parameters from the command line.
+The PBT reads input parameters from the command line.
 There are a few required input arguments, as well as a few optional ones.
-The code will stop if a mandatory argument is missing from the command line.
 Each input parameter is defined by a keyphrase, with arguments following a space delimiter.
-The ordering of most arguments in the command line is not important and the ABT will search through lines from left to right in an attempt to find each argument.
+The ordering of most arguments in the command line is not important and the PBT will search through lines from left to right in an attempt to find each argument.
 A summary of command line arguments is given below:

 - `-lambda` `<value>` - Defines the wavelength of incident light.
-Is required.
+If omitted, the default value is `0.532`.

 - `-rbi` `<value>` - Defines the real component of the particle refractive index.
-Is required.
+If omitted, the default value is `1.31`.

 - `-ibi` `<value>` - Defines the imaginary component of the particle refractive index.
-Is required.
+If omitted, the default value is `0`.

 - `-cmethod` `<string>` - Defines the method of particle input.
-Is required.
+If omitted, the PBT will use the `cc_hex` method to make a hexagonal prism with radius 5 and prism length 10.
 Current supported methods are:

     - `read` - attempts to read the particle from the current directory.
-If "read" is specified, the following arguments must also be specified:
+If `read` is specified, the following arguments may also be specified:

-        - `cft` `<string>` - Defines the particle input filetype.
+        - `-cft` `<string>` - Defines the particle input filetype.
 The supported particle file input types are:

             - `obj` - wavefront style geometry file

             - `mrt` - Macke ray-tracing style

-        - `cfn` `<string>` - Defines the particle filename.
-Is required.
-Currently, input file must be a wavefront geometry file.
-The particle should be triangulated.
+            If `-cfn` is omitted, the PBT will attempt to guess the particle filetype based on the file extension.
+Macke ray-tracing style is assumed for file extensions `.cry` and `.crystal`, and wavefront style is assumed for file extension `.obj`.

+        - `-cfn` `<string>` - Defines the particle filename.
+If the particle file is not a sufficiently discretised triangular mesh, see information on the `-tri` flag for triangulation.
+If the mesh consists only of triangles, the PBT will assume it is sufficiently discretised and automatic triangulation will be disabled.
+If the mesh contains a facet with more than 3 vertices, the PBT will enable triangulation by default because the code does not currently directly support this.

-        - `afn` `<string>` - Defines the apertures filename.
-Is required.
-The apertures file containes a single column defining which aperture each face belongs to.
+        - `-afn` `<string>` - Defines the apertures filename.
+The apertures file contains a single column defining which aperture each face belongs to.
 The number of lines in the apertures file must match the total number of faces in the particle file.

     - `cc_hex` - Attempts to make gaussian rough hexagonal column/plate.
 Uses method developed by C. Collier, based on Muinonen & Saarinen 2000.
-If this flag flag is used, several other flags must also be specified:
+If this flag flag is used, several other flags may also be specified:
         - `-cc_hex_l` `<value>` - L from Muinonen & Saarinen 2000.
 Should be large compared to the correlation length (see below).
+If omitted, the default value is `20`.
         - `-cc_hex_hr` - Hexagonal edge length.
+If omitted, the default value is `5`.
         - `-cc_hex_nfhr` - Number of subdivisions along each hexagonal edge.
+If omitted, the default value is `6`.
         - `-cc_hex_pfl` - Prism edge length.
+If omitted, the default value is `10`.
         - `-cc_hex_nfpl` - Number of subdivisions along each prism edge.
+If omitted, the default value is `12`.
         - `-cc_hex_pher` - Number of rotations to perform at prism facet-basal facet edges (10% of no. of subfacets along prism edge).
+If omitted, the default value is `1`.
         - `-cc_hex_pper` - Number of rotations to perform at prism facet-prism facet edges (10% of subfacets along hexagon edge).
+If omitted, the default value is `1`.
         - `-cc_hex_nscales` - Number of roughness scales.
+If omitted, the default value is `1`.
         - `-cc_hex_cls` - Correlation lengths for each roughness scale, separated by spaces.
+If omitted, the default value is `1`.
         - `-cc_hex_sds` - Standard deviations for each roughness scale, separated by spaces.
+If omitted, the default value is `0`.

 - `-rec` `<value>` - Defines the total number of beam recursions per orientation.
-Is required.
+If omitted, the default value is `8`.

+- `-refl` `<value>` - Defines the max number of beam total internal reflection events per orientation.
+If omitted, the default value is `10`.

 - `-rot` `<args>` - Defines the orientation of the particle.
 Is optional.
-If omitted, the ABT will not rotate the input particle.
-The <args> parameter is used to define the method of rotation, or to define random orientation.
+If omitted, the PBT will not rotate the input particle.
+The `<args>` parameter is used to define the method of rotation, or to define random orientation.
 Current supported methods are:

-    - `euler` <alpha> <beta> <gamma> - Choose to rotate the particle according to the 3 Euler angles, given in degrees.
-There are several ways to rotate via Euler angles; the ABT follows the method of Mishchenko.
+    - `euler` `<alpha>` `<beta>` `<gamma>` - Choose to rotate the particle according to the 3 Euler angles, given in degrees.
+There are several ways to rotate via Euler angles; the PBT follows the method of Mishchenko.

         - example: `-rot euler 11 25 32`